Deim0s13/DevWorkstation/README.md

 ### Create Credential

-Manually create a credential in AAP before going any further
+We decided to create a Credential manually for this environment as it involves using a private key, and it was a much simpler option than trying to automate the process.

+Use the following steps to create your Credential.

 - Name the Credential 'RHEL SSH Credential'
 - Make sure to include the username, e.g. cloud-user
-- You will need to copy the private key information
+- You will need to copy the private key information that you created earlier
-- Make sure the 'Priveliged Escalation Method' is set to 'sudo'
+- Make sure the 'Privileged Escalation Method' is set to 'sudo'

 ### Create AAP Project - Register RHEL Post Install Configuration

+The following command will create an AAP Project that we will use to run post-installation activities on the RHEL 9 demo VM.

 ```bash
 awx-cli project create -h $(oc get route -n aap -o jsonpath='{.spec.host}' aap) -u admin -p $(oc get secret -n aap aap-admin-password -o jsonpath='{.data.password}' | base64 --decode) -n "RHEL Post Install Configuration" --organization Default --scm-type git --scm-url https://github.com/Deim0s13/DevWorkstation.git --scm-update-on-launch true
 ```

 ### Create AAP Project - Developer Workstation

-Command that will create a new Project in AAP using Git as the source
+The following command will create another Ansible Project that we will use to configure the Developer Workstation.

 ```bash
 awx-cli project create -h $(oc get route -n aap -o jsonpath='{.spec.host}' aap) -u admin -p $(oc get secret -n aap aap-admin-password -o jsonpath='{.data.password}' | base64 --decode) -n "Developer Workstation" --organization Default --scm-type git --scm-url https://github.com/Deim0s13/DevWorkstation.git --scm-update-on-launch true